ecmwf/metview-docs/docs/confluence/tutorials/a_quick_tour_of_metview.rst

 Download
 ********

 Download the icons for this session from the link below.
 Create a sub-directory called training inside your Metview home directory, $HOME/metview, and save the .tar.gz file there.
 Then, from Metview, navigate to this folder and right-click on the tar.gz icon; choose Extract to uncompress the files into their folder.
 Work from there.
-The main instructions are written for participants of the `Data analysis and visualisation using Metview <https://confluence.ecmwf.int/display/METV/Data+analysis+and+visualisation+using+Metview>`_ training course at ECMWF.
+The main instructions are written for participants of the :ref:`Data analysis and visualisation using Metview <data_analysis_and_visualisation_using_metview>` training course at ECMWF.
 Any files to be copied from the file system will also be downloadable from this page.

 .. list-table::